joshuacox/MediaPermaculture/distros.md

 > The Official Release of Slackware Linux by Patrick Volkerding is an advanced Linux operating system, designed with the twin goals of ease of use and stability as top priorities.
 Including the latest popular software while retaining a sense of tradition, providing simplicity and ease of use alongside flexibility and power, Slackware brings the best of all worlds to the table.

 ## DIY Distro

+*Warning: this is way beyond gentoo levels of pain, only for the truly masochistic*

 It would be deficient to not mention the ultimate DIY distro: